 the Inn at the Presidio and the Lodge at the Presidio, or you can also enjoy a national park camping experience at

-2. Take a Photo With a Bay Area Icon
+1. Take a Photo with a Bay Area Icon

 Fort Point National Historic Site, from

-Crissy Marsh, where Buffleheads or Belted Kingfishers are frequent visitors.
-At both locations, you'll find picnic tables and public restrooms.
+Quartermaster Reach Marsh, where you might see an egret along the water’s edge; and Crissy Marsh, where Buffleheads or Belted Kingfishers are frequent visitors.
+You can explore them all through the Tennessee Hollow Watershed Walk.
+At both El Polin Spring and Crissy Marsh you'll find picnic tables and public restrooms.

 Did you know the Presidio is home to the largest collection of art works by Andy Goldsworthy on public view in North America?
-See all four of his popular Presidio installations while enjoying a three-mile self-guided tour.
-The route reveals
+Visit Goldsworthy's popular Presidio installations while enjoying a three-mile self-guided tour.
+The route reveals Spire and